Healthy Homes Assessment Island Bay

 Home Assessments Island Bay for Rental Properties

-There are a myriad of concerns to be able to examine when conducting the house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a variety of things to check when conducting an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the ceiling insulation require replenishment or replacement?

-The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental properties house assessment.
+The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
+For specialist guidance, contact us today and book your rental properties home assessment.

 home assessments for rental properties